Do You Want the Very Best Training for Your Dog?

 Package of 4 sessions: $190 (drive radius applies)

-Note: Anything that requires aggressive behavior modification will require a minimum of two sessions.
+Note: Anything that includes reactivity or requires aggressive behavior modification will require a minimum of two sessions.

 Will I Pay Extra for More Than One Dog?

 Yes.
-Each additional dog adds $5.
+Each additional dog adds $5 per session.
 If possible, I want you to include all household dogs in our sessions, since this is a bonding opportunity.
 Each dog, however, will need to have a person working with them individually.
 If a situation arises in which other dogs prove too distracting, then I will ask the dog's handler to go into another room to work.

 How Do I Enroll?